sbailouni/cse15l-lab-reports/lab-report-1-week-2.md

 After running some commands, now you can attempt to copy a file from your computer over to the remote computer with the command `scp`.
 This command will be run from the client, meaning that you won't need to log into `ieng6` and instead will do it directly from your computer.

 If you're still logged into the remote computer, your first step will be to log out either by clicking Ctrl+D or running the command `exit`.
 Then, run the file you wish to move to the remote computer on your computer first, to double check there are no errors and everything works.
-Afterwards, run the following command in the terminal using your special two digit numbers at the end of your username (instead of 'zz'):
+Afterwards, run the following command in the terminal using your special three digit numbers at the end of your username (instead of 'zz'):

 ```
 scp <filename>.java cs15lwi22zz@ieng6.ucsd.edu:~/